-On 11 October, 55 representatives from the government, corporate and non-profit sectors together with a group of senior citizens, gathered at Scape to deliberate the answers to one question: How can our seniors live more happily in the community?
+In October 2018, 55 representatives from the government, corporate and non-profit sectors together with a group of senior citizens, gathered to deliberate the answers to one question: How can our seniors live more happily in the community?

 For everyone in the room, the inaugural session of Seniors Colabs marked the start of a new collaborative journey, with participants expected to meet regularly over a six-month period to share knowledge, build insights and find practical ways to help seniors age well.
 As the third and final run of a three-part Colabs series, Seniors Colabs brings people with a common desire to tackle issues around growing old in Singapore.

-Ms Radha Basu, Director of Research and Advocacy at Lien Foundation, kicked off the session with an overview of the senior care landscape.
-She underscored that while Singaporeans were ageing from a position of strength in terms of health and financial outcomes; higher life expectancies and declining fertility rates will mean less caregivers for a fast-ageing population.
-Given this, families will have to depend increasingly on the community for support and care in the long-run.
+The Lien Foundation kicked off the session with an overview of the senior care landscape.
+Research showed that while Singaporeans were ageing from a position of strength in terms of health and financial outcomes, higher life expectancies and declining fertility rates will mean fewer caregivers for a fast-ageing population.
+Given this, families will have to increasingly depend on the community for support and care in the long run.

 Colabs is a philanthropic initiative by the National Volunteer and Philanthropy Centre and the Community Foundation of Singapore.
 It drives collaboration by bringing together the public, private and social sectors to tackle complex social issues.
 It enables philanthropists, businesses, non-profits and sector experts to collectively build insights and co-create solutions for lasting change.

-Seniors Colabs session 2 will take place on 22 November 2018.
-If you wish to express interest to be part of Colabs, visit here or write to email@example.com.
+The next session of Seniors Colabs will take place in January 2019.
+If you’re interested in Colabs, visit here or write to firstname.lastname@example.org.